sparkle-project/sparkle-project.github.io/documentation/index.md

 ### 5. Test Sparkle out

+* Use an older verison of your app, or if you don't have one yet, make one by editing `Info.plist` and change `CFBundleVersion` to a lower version.
+  * A genuine older version of the app is required to test [delta updates](/documentation/delta-updates/), because Sparkle will ignore the delta update if the app doesn't match update's checksum.
-* Make sure the version specified for the update in your appcast is _greater than the `CFBundleVersion` of the app you're running_.
+  * Editing `CFBundleVersion` of the latest version of the app is useful for testing the latest version of Sparkle framework.
-* Run your app, then quit, Sparkle doesn't ask the user about updates until the _second_ launch, in order to make your users' first-launch impression cleaner.
+* Run the app, then quit.
+Sparkle doesn't ask the user about updates until the _second_ launch, in order to make your users' first-launch impression cleaner.
-* Run your app again.
+* Run the app again.
 The update process should proceed as expected.

+Update process will be logged to `Console.app`.
+If anything goes wrong, you should find detailed explanation in the log.

 ### Next steps